PTV provides immediate medical care by physicians who specialize in trauma at our PTV Human Rights Health Clinic at Eisner Family Medical Center.

 Make a difference by volunteering with us.
 Your talents and time make all the difference.

 About the Program for Torture Victims (PTV)

-The Program for Torture Victims (PTV) is a non-profit 501(c)3 organization that rebuilds the lives of survivors of torture and persecution from over 70 countries who have stood up for freedom, democracy, and human dignity.
-The first organization of its kind in the country, PTV has helped heal the wounds of thousands of survivors through comprehensive services, empowering them to reenter society, reclaim their identities, and work toward a world without torture.
+The Program for Torture Victims (PTV) is a non-profit 501(c)3 organization that rebuilds the lives of immigrant survivors of torture and persecution from over 70 countries who have stood up for freedom, democracy, and human dignity.
+The first organization of its kind in the country, PTV has helped heal the wounds of thousands of refugees through holistic health and wellness programs, empowering them to reenter society, reclaim their identities, and work toward a new life in the United States.

 PTV provides an integrated approach to therapy appointments and our services include individual and family psychotherapy, psychological and psychiatric evaluation and follow-up care.

 Basic Needs and Navigation